alymenbr/potloc-exercise/Readme.md

 ### What is this

-I meant to highlight my ideas, assumptions and process for solving the technical exercise.
+I wrote this repository to highlight my ideas, assumptions and process for solving the technical exercise proposed by Potloc.

 It is also meant as a conversation starter so we can discuss my approach to the exercise open-mindedly.
-I would also like to discuss why I am an excellent fit for Potloc and what value I can add to the Questionnaire team and Potloc's road to a bright future.
+I would love to discuss why I am an excellent fit for Potloc, the value I can add to the Questionnaire team, and how I can help Potloc on its road to a bright future.

 # Structure
 This readme will show the iterations the solution has gone through until its final state.